the-linck/VBScript-CRUD/README.md

 To go a step further, you can specify Foreign Entities on your entity.
 Those are  a direct derivation of foreign key relationship, that makes VBScript-CRUD automatically load on to a Entity all other entites marked as linked to them.

 To enable this freature, a Dictionary must be stored on the *Foreign* static field.
-This dictionary's keys keep the fields of the Entity thar will be used to store other entites, and the dictionary's keep the class-name of this entities.
+This dictionary's keys keep the fields of the Entity that will be used to store other entites, and the dictionary's values keep the class-name of this entities.

 An example do clarify things: